← Resources

 A vast discrete search space

 A lateral system is assembled from a catalogue of standard sections.
-The number of valid combinations is enormous, and most of them are either non-compliant or wasteful.
-Finding the efficient, code-compliant corner of that space by hand is slow precisely because the space is so large.
+The number of valid combinations is enormous, and most of them either fail the standards or waste steel.
+Finding the efficient, acceptable corner of that space by hand is slow precisely because the space is so large.

 Framing it as optimization